SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - Ensure content is accessible and readable on mobile devices

 ## Open Questions
+- What additional open-source models should we consider integrating?
+- Should we implement a more sophisticated model selection strategy based on content type?
+- How can we measure and track the quality of outputs from different models?
+- What fallback strategies should we implement if OpenRouter itself is unavailable?
+- Should we implement a client-side caching layer to reduce API calls?
+- What additional prompt engineering techniques can improve outputs from free models?

+## Current Priorities
+1. Test OpenRouter integration with different models and prompts
+2. Evaluate the quality of content generated by different free models
+3. Test the fallback mechanisms for reliability
+4. Fine-tune system prompts based on testing results
+5. Document the OpenRouter integration and free model capabilities
+6. Test the daily scheduler with various time configurations
+7. Deploy the scheduler to production using PM2
+8. Monitor initial posts for engagement patterns
 - What are the optimal time windows for maximum engagement based on audience analytics?
 - Should we implement more sophisticated scheduling algorithms based on engagement data?
 - Should we add support for skipping scheduled posts on certain days (e.g., holidays)?